nlohmann/json/doc/mkdocs/docs/features/macros.md

 See [Simplify your life with macros](arbitrary_types.md#simplify-your-life-with-macros) for an example.

+The macro was introduced in version 3.9.0.

 ## `NLOHMANN_DEFINE_TYPE_NON_INTRUSIVE_WITH_DEFAULT(type, member...)`

 This macro is similar to `NLOHMANN_DEFINE_TYPE_NON_INTRUSIVE`.
 It will not throw an exception in `from_json()` due to a missing value in the JSON object, but can throw due to a mismatched type.
 In order to support that it requires that the type be default constructible.
 The `from_json()` function default constructs an object and uses its values as the defaults when calling the `value()` function.

+The macro was introduced in version 3.11.0.

 ## `NLOHMANN_JSON_SERIALIZE_ENUM(type, ...)`

 This macro simplifies the serialization/deserialization of enum types.
 See [Specializing enum conversion](enum_conversion.md) for more information.

+The macro was introduced in version 3.4.0.

 ## `NLOHMANN_JSON_VERSION_MAJOR`, `NLOHMANN_JSON_VERSION_MINOR`, `NLOHMANN_JSON_VERSION_PATCH`

 These macros are defined by the library and contain the version numbers according to [Semantic Versioning 2.0.0](https://semver.org).

+The macros were introduced in version 3.1.0.